mandadapu-group/pyglasstools/README.md

 - Autocorrelation functions such as the intermediate scattering function and stress autocorrelation functions.
 - (Coming Soon) Normal mode analysis & local elasticity constant calculations.

-More documentation will come soon!
+More documentation on how to use the module will come soon!

 To install: